 Disclosure: This page may contain affiliate links.
 If you purchase something using those links, we may receive a commission, but it will not cost you anything extra.

-Currently, many of the articles on this website are related to WordPress, which is a content management system.
-Using a CMS is only one of the many options available in front of you to make a website.
+Currently, many of the articles on this website are related to WordPress, the most popular content management system out there.
+However, a traditional CMS is not the only option to create websites.

 Website Builders are another.
 In this post, we will discuss the top website builders you can find in the market today.